-- 1.4 The application seeks full planning permission for a single dwelling described as a self-build project to deliver a sustainable home of contemporary design.
+- 1.4 The application seeks outline planning permission for residential development of up to 2 dwellings with all matters except access reserved for future consideration.
 The Planning Statement accompanying the application describes the proposal as part of Phase 1 of the development of The Paddocks with land to the south likely to follow as Phase 2.
-The Statement contends that it has not been possible to deliver an earlier outline planning permission, covering the whole of the land referred to as The Paddocks, and that the current proposals for a phased and disaggregated approach will see development proceed in a timely manner and provide an opportunity for custom built development and the involvement of small and medium sized local house builders. - 1.5 The application is accompanied by the following documents: - Application form, Certificate B and Agricultural Holdings Certificate - Drawing No: 1863 Application Site Plan and Location Plan - Drawing No:1347_AR50_01 Scheme Proposals - 13107-101_2DT(1) 2DT(4) Topographical Survey (4 Sheets) - Heritage Assessment (April 2015) - Tree Survey (December 2014) with Arboricultural Report Addendum (November 2018) - Phase 1 Contaminated Land Investigation (June 2015) - Extended Phase 1 Habitat Survey (September 2018)
+The Statement contends that it has not been possible to deliver an earlier outline planning permission, covering the whole of the land referred to as The Paddocks, and that the current proposals for a phased and disaggregated approach will see development proceed in a timely manner and provide an opportunity for custom built development and the involvement of small and medium sized local house builders.
+The application is described as providing an opportunity for custom-build bungalow development. - 1.5 The application is accompanied by the following documents: - Application form, Certificate B and Agricultural Holdings Certificate - Drawing No: 1859 Application Site Plan and Location Plan - 13107-101_2DT(1) 2DT(4) Topographical Survey (4 Sheets) - Heritage Assessment (April 2015) - Tree Survey (December 2014) with Arboricultural Report Addendum (November 2018) - Phase 1 Contaminated Land Investigation (June 2015) - Extended Phase 1 Habitat Survey (September 2018)